andrewlusk/Remember/README.md

         </ul>
     </li>
     <li>Does all of the above 100% locally and 100% for free - no internet connection, account creation, or subscription
         required.
-If you would like to run Remember on a different Windows machine and access the same data, you can connect your root folder to the cloud storage provider of your choice using their native integrations (for example, both Google
+If you would like to run Remember on a different machine and access the same data, you can connect your root folder to the cloud storage provider of your choice using their native integrations - for example, both Google
-        Drive and OneDrive have desktop apps that allow live connections to cloud folders).
+        Drive and OneDrive have desktop apps with real-time synchronization to cloud folders.
     </li><br />
 </ol>